formal-methods-mpi/Taxonomy.jl/docs/src/index.md

 Simulations are only in so far helpful as they reflect some (simplified) aspect of reality.
 A simulation that is only based on the guess of the researchers conducting it is prone to fail to represent realistic conditions and may even favour the procedures that are investigated unduly.
-Being able to base simulations on a sample of the literature strengtens the inference and practical impact of simulation studies.
+Being able to base simulations on a sample of the literature strengthens the inference and practical impact of simulation studies.

 ### Impact on scientific community